 11) Berry Springs Nature Reserve

 If you’re looking for a beautiful place to cool off and relax, visit Berry Springs Nature Reserve.
-With awesome shaded picnic and barbeque areas close to swimming holes.
+There are some lovely shaded picnic and barbeque facilities areas close to the natural swimming holes.

 If you visit from March to April, you’ll see beautiful native flowers in the park blooming.